 Use Modern Tools for Modern Times

 The first step every parent should take is to download software that monitors how computers and handheld devices are used, said Weiss.
-Covenant Eyes is the only software he recommends, he said, because the Internet Accountability reports open doors to conversations that most parents are missing.
+Covenant Eyes is the only software he recommends, he said, because the accountability reports open doors to conversations that most parents are missing.

 If parents don’t take this first step, all of the other Internet safety guidelines are likely to fall short.